fliegenhaan/SoftEng_Raihaan/README.md

 - The website is fully responsive and adapts to different screen sizes using Tailwind CSS breakpoints.

 ### 🗃️ Database or CMS Integration
-- **Status**: Not Implemented ❌
+- **Status**: Completed ✅
-- Due to the static nature of the content, database or CMS integration was not implemented.
+- The website data is fully migrated to dbms in order to make it more maintainable.

 ### 🎨 Creativity
 - **Status**: Completed ✅